coslogic/dashboard-adapter-foo/README.md

 ## Getting Started

-Getting up and running is as easy as 1, 2, 3.
+Getting up is as easy as 1, 2, 3.

-1. Make sure you have [NodeJS](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.
-2. Install dependencies
+1. Install dependencies

     ```
     yarn
     ```

-3. Build your adapter
+2. Build your adapter

     ```
     yarn build